chat icon

 Applying DAS To Different Venues

 Additionally, passive DAS can literally save lives.
-When emergency medical teams and public safety officers can access a strong cellular network, they are better able to communicate with one another and utilize critical location services and maps.
+When emergency medical teams and public safety officers can access a strong cellular network, they’re better able to communicate with one another and utilize critical location services and maps.
 Passive DAS can help improve cellular network access in police stations, firehouses, courthouses, and even emergency vehicles.
 With a passive DAS in place, the improved connection results in safer, more efficient operations and enhanced public safety.

 First Step of Achieving Better Cell Service: Site Survey